HAWinther/FML/FML/COLASolver/README.md

 # COLA

-The code has full support for COLA up to 3LPT.
+The code has full support for COLA up to 3LPT, and can be turned off or on.
 The way it does this is that it stored the initial displacement fields in the particles when creating the IC.
 However it also supports COLA with scaledependent growth if you want to use that (its slower, but as long as the PM grid one uses for forces is larger than the number of particles - as we typically want it to be - this extra cost is not that bad).
-If the growth-factors is scaledependent (like with massive neutrinos or modified gravity) then the code will automatically detect this and use the scaledependent version unless you set a flag in the parameterfile.
+If the growth-factors are scaledependent (like with massive neutrinos or modified gravity) then the code will automatically detect this and use the scaledependent version unless you set a flag in the parameterfile.
 The LPT order we use for COLA is determined by what your particle contains: if it contains storage for only 1LPT then we will only use 1LPT and so on.

 # Initial conditions